twotwentyseven/codex-frontend-docs/Checkout.md

 `/pages/checkout?payment_intent=pi_abcdef123456ghijkl`

-This will cause the component to load the order associated with the specified payment intent and display the details including payment status
+This will cause the component to load the order associated with the specified Payment Intent and display the details including payment status

 ## Override